There are three Municipalities on Santo Antao: Porto Novo, Ribeira Grande and Paul.

 We travelled in a mini bus up the mountains for half an hour then we saw some greenery.
 I was not prepared for the contrast even though I had read some bits and pieces about the island.
 The greenery and trees spread out before us, down sheer cliff’s with none or little gradient.

-The metre wide rows of terraces that spread down the mountains reached the bottom of what looked like a crater about a mile below us, we could just make out that the small white specs were little houses.
+The meter wide rows of terraces that spread down the mountains reached the bottom of what looked like a crater about a mile below us, we could just make out that the small white specs were little houses.

 I took loads of photos but when you are jostling around in a mini bus not all of them came out clear.
 The scenery was so different to Sal.